adibhar21/Spell-predict/README.md

-# Spell prediction using Kernighan's algorithm and difflib library of python
+# Spell prediction using Kernighan, Church and Gale algorithm and difflib library of python